 Menopause can be a difficult phase in life.
-Symptoms of hot flushes, sleeplessness, weight gain, irritability, aches and pains, itching skin and reduced libido are a few of the challenges women have to face.
+Symptoms of hot flashes, sleeplessness, weight gain, irritability, aches and pains, itching skin, and reduced libido are a few of the challenges women have to face.

 As women approach menopause, their natural production of progesterone and oestrogen from the ovaries reduces.
 A little known fact but a VERY important one is that the body shifts its hormone production from the ovaries to other areas of the body - primarily the adrenal glands, breast tissue, fat cells and even the brain.